droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 Contact me for more information!
 ```

-Well, 💩 I had no idea how I was going to solve this one.
-When seeing a file like this my first response is usually, ok can I contact a developer on the other end.
-We need to sit down and figure out how we can make this more ingestible.
+Well, 💩, I had no idea how to handle this.
+My first instinct was to contact a developer on the other end and ask if we could make the data more manageable.

-So I did just that, I reached out to the third party and asked if they could provide the data in a more structured format.
-The response I got was not what I was hoping for.
-They are, as you can guess from the file format, a small company and they are manually creating these files, cobbling them together from there various internal systems.
-They had no plans to change the format of the file, and they were not interested in helping me parse it.
-So there you are, stuck with a for all intents and purposes, an unparsable file that I needed to parse and extract structured data from.
+So, I reached out to the third party, hoping they could provide the data in a structured format.
+Unfortunately, they’re a small company, manually creating these files from various internal systems.
+They had no plans to change the format or help me parse it.

-Just to be clear, A human can easily parse this file, but I needed to automate the process.
-I needed to extract the make, model, mileage, manufacture date, and price of each car.
-I also needed to extract the contact information for the seller.
-I needed to do this for each car in the file.
-And while I could have done this manually, I needed to do this on a regular basis, and the file was growing in size.
-So I needed to automate the process.
+Here I was, stuck with an almost unparseable file that I needed to extract structured data from.
+While a human could easily understand this file, I needed to automate the process.
+I had to extract the make, model, mileage, manufacture date, and price of each car, along with the seller’s contact information.
+Doing this manually wasn't an option since the file was growing in size and I needed to do this regularly.
+Automation was the only way forward.

 ## Why Choose Microsoft Semantic Kernel